How The PREP Act Affects COVID-19 Lawsuits Against Nursing Homes

 Speak with a Florida Nursing Home Abuse and Neglect Attorney Today

 If you have lost a loved one who was living in a nursing home and you suspect improper care was to blame, you have the right to demand answers.
 A qualified Boca Raton nursing home neglect lawyer can review your case and advise you on the best course of action moving forward.
-Contact the Leifer Law Firm today to schedule a free consultation.
+Contact Leifer & Ramirez today to schedule a free consultation.